Are the careers in finance you always see so pleasurably advertised the right path for you?

 It is your greatest accomplishment to date, and it is also the exact thing for which all the big banks are looking.

-What Types of Careers in Banking and Finance Are There?
+What Types of Careers in Finance and Banking Are There?

 Apart from deciding on a course of action, such as a good college, you also have to take a decision on a segment of the financial market you want to work in.